invisirisk/pse-action/README.md

 - [ ] Ubuntu Container
 - [ ] Policy Interface

+## Restrictions
+- Only works with Alpine container builds.
+- Build container must allow root access to run iptables.
+- Build container should be provided net_admin capability.

 ## Output
 The output is set as checks associated with the build.
 These checks can be summarized using OpenAI ChatBot.